tmewett/BrogueCE/BUILD.md

 -------

 There are many ways to compile software on Windows.
 The method here was tested by the author and is relatively simple.
-It only compiles the graphical version.

 ### Setting up